PolusAI/workflow-inference-compiler/docs/userguide.md

 It is assumed that the real-time analysis takes care of the complex log file parsing, etc and produces simple tabular data files (i.e. csv files separated by whitespace instead of a comma).
 We need to use the same file watching / polling trick as above to locate these tabular data files.
 The first argument to the following command is the directory in which to look for the files.
 (By default it is `cachedir` because that is the default value of the  `--cachedir` wic command line argument.)
 You can also optionally supply the file patterns, which by default are `*.xvg` and `*.dat`.

 ```
-python RealtimePlots.py cachedir
+timeseries_plots cachedir
 ```

 ## Labshare Compute

 As previously mentioned, one of the beautiful things about the declarative approach to workflows is that we can execute workflows on massive machines just as easily as executing workflows on a local laptop.
-Concretely, merely changing `--cwl_run_local` to `--cwl_run_slurm`, we can execute the exact same workflow on the NCATS HPC cluster!
+Concretely, merely changing `--run_local` to `--run_compute`, we can execute the exact same workflow on the NCATS HPC cluster!
 That's it!
 Absolutely no modifications necessary!

 ### Authentication Access Token

-When using `--cwl_run_slurm` you will also need to use `--compute_access_token $ACCESS_TOKEN`.
+When using `--run_compute` you will also need to use `--compute_access_token $ACCESS_TOKEN`.
 Unfortunately, there is currently no programmatic way of obtaining the access token via an API.
 You will need to manually perform the following steps:

 * Go to https://a-qa.labshare.org
 * Click Login and then Azure